JayFiDev/StoreAway/README.md

 # Store Away - WORK IN PROGRESS!
-First steps with Swift and SwiftUI on macOS.
-Application to store files to different destinations by filetype.
+This application allows you to automatically sort files by filetype to different destinations.
+Select the filetypes and destination you want, specify which folders should be searched for these files and you are good to go.

 ## Main View
 Click on the button starts the copy-process - at the moment only copies are generated.
 Files are not moved.